bob-fornal/work-notes/Cloud/AWS/CSAA/Serverless-Overviews-from-a-Solution-Architect-Perspective.md

 * Millions of requests per second, trillions of rows, 100s of TB of storage.
 * Fast and consistent in performance (low latency on retrieval).
 * Integrated with IAM for security, authorization, and administration.
-* Enabled event driven programming with DynamoDB Streams.
+* Enabled event-driven programming with DynamoDB Streams.
 * Low cost and auto-scaling capabilities.

 ### DynamoDB - Basics